 SciPlay (SCPL) Gets a Buy Rating from Wedbush

-SciPlay has an analyst consensus of Moderate Buy, with a price target consensus of $12.81, implying a 21.2% upside from current levels.
-In a report issued on January 31, Stifel Nicolaus also maintained a Buy rating on the stock with a $14.00 price target.
+SciPlay has an analyst consensus of Moderate Buy, with a price target consensus of $12.81.

 See today’s analyst top recommended stocks >>